 I graduated high school, moved to the city, and started college at 16, before I even had a driver’s license.

-The moment I stepped off the plane in Joshua Tree, I knew I wanted to photograph elopements instead of big weddings.
+The moment I stepped off the plane in Joshua Tree in 2018, I knew I wanted to photograph elopements & small weddings instead of traditional weddings.